pragma-/pbot/doc/QuickStart.md

 Name | Description | Default value
 --- | --- | ---:
-enabled | If set to false, PBot will not autojoin or respond to this channel | 1 chanop | If set to true, PBot will perform OP duties in this channel | 0 permop | If set to true, PBot will not de-OP itself in this channel | 0
+enabled | If set to false, PBot will not autojoin or respond to this channel. | 1 chanop | If set to true, PBot will perform OP duties in this channel. | 0 permop | If set to true, PBot will not de-OP itself in this channel. | 0

 For more information, see the [Channels documentation](https://github.com/pragma-/pbot/blob/master/doc/Channels.md).